ItalyPaleAle/dapr-firewall-poc/README.md

 You will see that Dapr will create an app channel and can send requests to the app, even though the app does not implement a server.

+Next, try stopping the app and restarting it.
+And then, try stopping daprd and restarting it.
+The solution should recover automatically and quickly.

 ## Implementation details

 At a high level, this is implemented by making the app (via the Dapr SDK) create an outbound TCP connection to the Dapr sidecar.
 Once the connection is up, the app starts a gRPC server on the established connection, and can begin accepting requests from the sidecar.